girvel/ldump/README.md

 - *Traditional way:* copy the [raw contents of init.lua from the latest release](https://raw.githubusercontent.com/girvel/ldump/refs/tags/v1.4.0/init.lua) into your `<lib>/ldump.lua`
 - *Recommended way:* `git clone -b v1.4.0 https://github.com/girvel/ldump` inside the `<lib>/` — you still would be able to do `require("ldump")`, and it would allow version management through git

+## On module serialization

+In most cases, if you want to serialize code and don't want all the used modules within to be recursively serialized -- you can turn on `ldump.preserve_modules`.
+As long as your code does `local module_name = require("module_name")`, not `local module_function = require("module_name").f` (meaning upvalues hold modules themselves, not their contents), all references to modules will be deserialized through require.

+If you have a more complex case, where you need the references to the data inside the modules persisting between serialization, you can use branch `2.0-mark`.
+It provides `ldump.mark*` functions, that explain to `ldump.serializer` which part of the module is static and can be deserialized through require.
+It is a development branch, but thoroughly tested and actively used in my other project ([girvel/engine](https://github.com/girvel/engine)), so it's stable and ready to use.

 ---